MS in Computer Engineering

 Report of the Master’s Examining Committee

 The purpose of the M-3 Report of the Master’s Examining Committee Form is to have an official record of the final examining process, whether it is a thesis defense or presentation of a report.
 The student’s committee will indicate on this form if the student has passed the final exam.
-This form must be submitted to the Graduate School by a deadline for the semester in which the students plan to graduate.
+This form must be submitted to the Office of Graduate Studies by a deadline for the semester in which the students plan to graduate.
 For a report option, the 3rd reader of the committee may be from the student’s department.
-The form is due in the Graduate School two weeks prior to graduation.
+The form is due in the Office of Graduate Studies two weeks prior to graduation.